 But Apollo was a crash program.
 If we had been in less of a hurry, it would have cost far less.
-While we were waiting, economic growth would increase the price for which the moon landing could be sold and technological progress would cut the cost of getting there.
+While we were waiting, economic growth would increase the 'price' of the moon and technological progress would cut the cost of getting there.
 We would have arrived, at a profit, sometime in the seventies.